How do you take good quality cattle observations?

 Recommendations for staff:

-• Ensure all staff are well trained at identifying heat stress in cattle.
-You can find information about how to recognise the panting scores in the Panting Score Reference Chart here.
+Ensure all staff are well trained at identifying heat stress in cattle.
+You can find information about how to recognise the panting scores in the Panting Score Reference Chart here or watch the Video tutorials on Kite.

 Recommendations for recording observations:

-• Set up the cattle populations you may want to monitor pre-summer.
+Set up the cattle populations you want to monitor before summer.

 FAQs